 A company’s operations include everything it does to create products and/or services.
 When operations aren’t efficient, it’s a huge waste of time and money.
 Operational efficiency is important because it’s cost-effective and reduces waste while maintaining quality and value.

-Outputs include the amount of product or service you produce and other attributes, like product quality and customer service.
 A boost in operational efficiency makes a business more productive.

 It can help:

 - Increase output (making more output from the same input)